Fraser-Cascade school board approves $10,000 raise - BC Local News

 The idea of equal work for equal pay was a driving factor in the board’s decision to approve the $10,000 increase, which would see the base trustee pay go from $11,523 to $21,500.

-As Koopman noted in his brief presentation to the board, the Fraser-Cascade school board has 19 committees, including the ad hoc committees, while Chilliwack has 11, Abbotsford has 13, Langley has 16 and Mission has 5.
+As trustee John Koopman noted in his brief presentation to the board, the Fraser-Cascade school board has 19 committees, including the ad hoc committees, while Chilliwack has 11, Abbotsford has 13, Langley has 16 and Mission has 5.
+(Mission’s committee of the whole takes the place of several other committees.)

 He also noted that the Fraser-Cascade School District has “far more First Nations bands than the other districts by far, not to mention the geographic area, especially with our new school” at the north end of Harrison Lake.

-Currently, Chilliwack trustees receive $20,401 a year, Abbotsford trustees receive $24,200 a year, Langley trustees receive $28,400 a year and Mission trustees receive $23,200.
-(The Mission school board recently appointed an independent committee to review their remuneration.)
+According to numbers obtained by SD78 from each school district, Chilliwack trustees receive $20,401 a year, Abbotsford trustees receive $24,200 a year, Langley trustees receive $28,400 a year and Mission trustees receive $23,200.

+(A Mission school trustee called the Observer to say the remuneration for his district was significantly lower than reported.
+Figures from 2017 that were used in a 2018 report to explore the possibility of an increase for Mission trustees put their stipend at $16,392.)

 “I was astounded when I saw these numbers, because I had no idea that we were that far behind,” Johnstone said.